 • DSC 8734

-Bronze Lime containers
+Lime betel containers

 Cambodia

-Khmer period, 12-13th century
+Khmer period, 12-13th century (Angkor period)

 Do not hesitate to contact us for more information.